Skip to content

 Camera position for a scene view

-The camera is shown in this image for illustration purposes; when you set camera settings (location, pitch), think of the camera class a real-life camera you're adjusting the position of.
+The camera is shown in this image for illustration purposes; when you set camera settings (location, pitch), think of the camera class as a real-life camera you're adjusting the position of.

 Set the camera